 FATE THERAPEUTICS, INC.

-By:
+Ву:

 Title:

-The foregoing Agreement is hereby accepted and the terms and conditions thereo Agreement pursuant to the Company's instructions to the Grantee (including three , , , , , , , , , , , , , , , , , , , ,
+The foregoing Agreement is hereby accepted and the terms and conditions thereof hereby agreed to by the undersigned.
+Electronic acceptance of this Agreement pursuant to the Company's instructions to the Grantee (including through an online acceptance process) is acceptable.

 Dated:

 Grantee's Signature

 Grantee's name and address:

-FATE THERAPEUTICS, INC. 2013 EMPLOYEE STOCK PURCHASE PLAN
+2013 EMPLOYEE STOCK PURCHASE PLAN

 The purpose of the Fate Therapeutics, Inc. 2013 Employee Stock Purchase Plan ("the Plan") is to provide eligible employees of Fate Therapeutics, Inc. (the "Company") and each Designated Subsidiary (as defined in Section 11) with opportunities to purchase shares of the Company's common stock, par value \$0.001 per share (the "Common Stock").
-Seven Hundred Twenty Nine Thousand (729,000) shares of Common Stock in the aggregate have been approved and reserved for this purpose, plus on January 1, 2015 and each January 1 thereafter, the number of shares of Common Stock reserved and available for issuance under the Plan shall be cumulatively increased by the lesser of (i) two percent (2%) of the number of shares of Common Stock issued and outstanding on the immediately preceding December 31, (ii) 450,000 shares of Common Stock, or (iii) such lesser number of shares of Common Stock as determined by the Administrator (as defined below).
+Seven Hundred Twenty Nine Thousand (729,000) shares of Common Stock in the aggregate have been approved and reserved for this purpose, plus on January 1, 2015 and each January 1 thereafter, the number of shares of Common Stock reserved and available for issuance under the Plan shall be cumulatively increased by the lesser of (i) two percent (2%) of the number of shares of Common Stock issued and outstanding on the immediately preceding December 31 or (ii) such lesser number of shares of Common Stock as determined by the Administrator (as defined below).
 The Plan is intended to constitute an "employee stock purchase plan" within the meaning of Section 423(b) of the Internal Revenue Code of 1986, as amended (the "Code"), and shall be interpreted in accordance with that intent.